hauleth/hauleth/content/post/log-all-the-things.md

   that metadata is for filtering?).
 It supports multiple possible relations between the log domain and defined domain.
 - `level` - allow filtering (in or out) messages depending on their level, in both directions.
-So it will allow you to filter messages with higher level for some handlers.
+It will allow you to filter messages with higher level for some handlers.
 Just remember, that it will not receive messages that will not pass primary/module level.
 - `progress` - filters all reports from `supervisor` and